charliecalvert/CloudNotes/Assignments/React/ReactNativeAndroidSdk.md

 ## Phone Connection

-Plub in your phone and lsusb:
+Plug in your phone and lsusb:

 ```
 $ lsusb